TheVeryDarkness/pest-typed/derive/example-part1.md

 Note: to use **pest_typed_derive** as a dependency, **pest_typed** is also needed.

-### Basic
+### Accesser API

+Accesser API is a group of functions, called **Accesser Functions**, to access referenced rules (or tags, if enabled).

+Accesser function is named with the same name of the rule that it's accessing.

+See [`fn@derive_typed_parser`] for how to enable Accesser API.

-Here is a basic example on how to access and process those rules in a rule:
+Here is a basic example on how to access and process referenced rules in a rule using Accesser API:

 ```rust
 extern crate alloc;